homonoidian/permafrost/README.md

 # permafrost

 Permafrost implements a (relatively) fast unordered persistent map.
-Plus a set and a bidirectional map based on top of the map.
+Plus a set and a bidirectional map based on the map.

 ## Installation